Unity-Old-Projects/.github/profile/README.md

 ## Hi there 👋

-Unity is one of the first things which made me realise I can do things fast if I like them.....rest if history (hopefully this line finds a good ending)
+Unity is one of the first things which made me realise I can do things fast if I like them.....rest is history (hopefully, this line finds a good ending)
 <!--

 **Here are some ideas to get you started:**